PrintNode/PrintNode-PHP/README.md

     $printers = $request->getPrinters();
     $printJobs = $request->getPrintJobs();

-Hint: The return value from these methods is always an array containing 0 or more instances of PrintNode_Computer, PrintNode_Printer or PrintNode_PrintJob depending on the method called.
+Hint: The return value from these methods is always an array containing 0 or more instances of PrintNode\Entities\Computer, PrintNode\Entities\Printer or PrintNode\Entities\PrintJob depending on the method called.
 You can iterate over this array however you please, for example you might use a while or foreach loop.

 Step 7: Send a PrintJob to Printnode.
 PrintNode currently only accepts PDF documents.
 You can make your own PDFs or your can download one of our sample files from here.

-To print something, you need to create a new instance of PrintNode_PrintJob:
+To print something, you need to create a new instance of PrintNode\PrintJob:

-    $printJob = new PrintNode_PrintJob();
+    $printJob = new PrintNode\PrintJob();

 You can then populate this object with the information about the print-job and add the base64-encoded content of, or the URI to your PDF.
 To do this use the properties as defined on the object.
 In this example, we're going to print a a base64-encoded PDF named invoice.pdf: